tzmartin/TiUIExamples/README.md

 This app is a collection of various UI design patterns written as JavaScript modules for Titanium Mobile.
 This will show you how to develop and implement factory components for event driven mobile applications.

+THIS IS FOR iOS ONLY.
+Sorry.
+Android support is coming next.

 ## Accessing the Module API

 To access these modules from JavaScript, you would extend your app namespace in app.js: